 Burt and Barbara's Gifts of the Heart

-Burt and Barbara's Gifts of the Heart, while especially crucial during the holiday season, is a year-round program to ensure that every adult in our care who lives by themselves, has no involved family, or runs the risk of being alone on birthdays or special occasions will not be forgotten.
-Recipients of these gifts include adults with developmental disabilities, mental illness or HIV, people recovering from addiction, and the elderly.
+Burt and Barbara's Gifts of the Heart, while especially crucial during the holiday season, is a year-round program that helps ensure adults in our care who live by themselves, have no involved family, or run the risk of being alone on special occasions like birthdays, will not be forgotten.
+Recipients of these gifts include adults with behavioral health issues, HIV/AIDS or intellectual disabilities, as well as veterans and the elderly.

 The Story of Burt and Barbara

 Burt and Barbara were residents of Willowbrook State School, an institution that until the 1980s housed more than 5,000 residents.
 A 1972 exposé by Geraldo Rivera revealed the inhumane conditions at the school, including physical and sexual abuse, and showed residents left unfed, unwashed and unattended for days on end.

 Barbara and Burt spent nearly half their lives at Willowbrook State School on Staten Island where the institution’s neglect and maltreatment of its 6,000 residents made it a national icon of shame.

 The couple met in 1978 — the year Willowbrook closed permanently — when both moved to Volunteers of America’s community-based homes for adults with developmental disabilities.
 They met on the bus that took them to their respective jobs at a sheltered workshop, and they fell in love.
 It took seven years, with Volunteers of America advocating on their behalf, for the state to grant them permission to wed, and on June 8, 1985, they did just that.
 The groom was 59 and the bride 42.
 Burt and Barbara celebrated their 32nd wedding anniversary this past June 2017.